top of page

 Dr. Bob Arnot: The Doctor who changed How we see Coffee

 When most people thought coffee was unhealthy, one man stood up and said the opposite — and proved it with science.
-That man is Dr. Bob Arnot , a physician, journalist, and lifelong coffee enthusiast who helped redefine coffee as not just a beverage, but a health powerhouse.
+That man is Dr. Bob Arnot, a physician, journalist, and lifelong coffee enthusiast who helped redefine coffee as not just a beverage, but a health powerhouse.
 Who Is Dr. Bob Arnot?
-Dr. Robert Arnot, M.D. , is an American internal medicine doctor , bestselling author, and former chief medical correspondent for NBC and CBS News .He’s reported from war zones, cove
+Dr. Robert Arnot, M.D., is an American internal medicine doctor, bestselling author, and former chief medical correspondent for NBC and CBS News.He’s reported from war zones, covered

 hoangminh vu